The 1989-90 season began in a way that the Club had recently become accustomed to, with players having to be sold to balance the books.

 1992-93 was the season all City's fans had been waiting for as the Club deservedly secured the Division Three championship.

 for the second year running, this time beating Rhyl 5-0 thanks to a hat-trick from Phil Stant

 Rick Wright had signed Kevin Ratcliffe,

 and his experience proved invaluable as City at last moved out of the bottom division.
 Standard Liege were to be the last opponents for Cardiff in Europe

 put City ahead just after half time in the away leg, the Belgians stormed back to win 5-2.
 A Robbie James goal was all City had to show at Ninian Park as Arie Haan's team comfortably won 3-1.

 Kevin Ratcliffesigns for City, pictured here withEddie May

 But all was not going well at Ninian Park after this promotion-winning season.
 No season tickets were put on sale with Wright claiming that he did not want to continue at the helm.
 He also had a public row with City favourite Stant that was only resolved when fan power brought about Stant's return from a loan spell at Mansfield Town.

 Players became restless and Ramsey and Ratcliffe were among those who left the Club.
 City's only light relief came in an F.A.
 Cup run that saw them defeat Manchester City

-City dropped back yet again into Division Four, and while Wright was attempting to sell the Club to a consortium led by Jim Cadman
+Yet again, City dropped back into the fourth tier and while Wright was attempting to sell the Club to a consortium led by Jim Cadman

 , Terry Yorath